tldrcode/tldrcode.com/_languages/python.markdown

     print "The value is: ", x
   Example_Description: 'Will print the string "The value is: 5"'

-- Type: raw_input
+- Type: Input (Python 3.x)
   Description: Retrieves from stdin.
+  Syntax: input("prompt")
+  Example: foo = input("What your name is?")
+  Example_Description: This line will output "What your name is?" and will store the users response in the variable foo.

+- Type: Input (Python 2.x)
+  Description: Retrieves from stdin.
   Syntax: raw_input("prompt")
-  Example: raw_input("What your name is?")
+  Example: foo = raw_input("What your name is?")
-  Example_Description: This line will output "What your name is?" and allow a user to enter their name.
+  Example_Description: This line will output "What your name is?" and will store the users response in the variable foo.

 Comments: